All OCB-related IP of mine is in the public domain:

 but also to try to stifle my work from showing up in

 Another feature (of licenses 1 and 2) was that

 the license grant to a party would terminate if they sued someone

 else over their use of OCB.

-This is a legal scholar’s clever approach for me
+This was a legal scholar’s trick for me

-to discourage others not to sue you for using OCB.
+trying to discourage others from suing you for using OCB.

-Acknowledgments.
-Many thanks to the students and faculty at
+Just the same, many thanks to the students and faculty at Harvard’s

 Without their expertise, I would have been clueless about how to